mattranalletta/03_predicting_bike_share_user_type/README.md

 ## Findings and Conclusions

 After training and optimizing seven different classification models, I found that an XGBClassifier performed the best.
 It had the best AUC-ROC score of all the models and a high recall (0.77) for the Casual Customer class, meaning that the model is correctly identifying 77% of Bay Wheels' non-subscribing riders.
-The XGB model
+The XGB model is using both trip duration and distance traveled on bike as the two most important features.

 ## Deliverables